frnrbt/ondorse-home/blog/pandora-papers.md

   title: 'Pandora Papers: Offshore trusts and shell companies'
   description: >-
     These legal structures are often created to maintain confidentiality, and can be misused for money laundering or corruption purposes.
-The International Consortium of Investigative Journalists showed how these entities can also be used for tax evasion purposes.
   extra:
     - name: 'og:type'
       value: article